DanielCulos/my-cookbook/src/index.md

 ---
 layout: layouts/home.njk
-title: This cookbook belongs to
+title: "The attempt of collating ever changing recipes made by "
 authorInTitle: true
 metaTitle: Home
-highlightedTag: Favourite ⭐
+highlightedTag: Dans favs ⭐
-highlightedTitle: Some of my favourite recipes
+highlightedTitle: Couple of the ones that get the people going
 highlightedLinkText: All my favourite recipes
 ---